abenetopoulos/edsger-compiler/README.md

 To automatically run all the tests, simply type:
 $ ./run_tests.sh
 in the project's root directory.
-If a test fails (as is the case with "bad_test.eds"), an appropriate message is displayed.
+If a test fails (as is the case with "bad_bsort.eds" and "bad_hanoi.eds"), an appropriate message is displayed.

-** NOTES ON THE PARSER **
-The parser's error messages are a little less than helpful at the moment.
+NOTES:
+At the moment, the warning/error messages that are produced during semantic analysis aren't very helpful.
+We report the problem's nature (by means of an exception in most cases), without specifying any information which would aid the programmer in fixing the problems being reported (file, line number etc.).
 This will be fixed in the future.

-While building the project, you might notice the rather large amount of conflicts encountered by the parser.

-Shift/reduce in state 106: Harmless conflict, and shifting is the desired behaviour.
-While parsing a parameter list, we don't want to treat the ',' character as a binary operator, but as a parameter list separator.

-Shift/reduce in state 45: Once again, shifting is the desired behaviour, since we would like to consider the array expression following a "new" expression to be part of said "new" expression.

-All the other conflicts originate from our need to be able to parse expressions of the following kind:

-    a = new {type} {0 or more '*'} '*' expression;

-which, although semantically invalid, are syntactically valid.
-Due to this fact, we had to change the way the "new" expressions are produced, generating a number of conflicts in the process, none of which (seemingly) cause us any issues.